 Each of the states has its own approval processes for out-of-state institutions offering distance education.
 While Georgia Southwestern State University endeavors to offer all of its programs to as wide an audience as possible, all Georgia Southwestern State University distance education programs may not be available in all states.
-States in which GSW is authorized to offer online programs may be found at https://gsw.edu/Assets/DistanceLearning/GSW%20State%20Authorization%20Statement.pdf.
+States in which GSW is authorized to offer online programs may be found at the GSW State Authorization website.